-- Admissions Essay - Official transcripts are needed from where an applicant has completed his/her Undergraduate Studies and Graduate Studies.
-Official transcripts from any institution post High School is necessary for applications to be considered. - One Personal Recommendation form (can be completed online) c. - d.
-One Pastoral or Church Recommendation form (can be completed online) - Copy of a government issued ID with photo - Spousal Statement (if applicable) (can be completed online) f. - Statement of Ministry Experience - h.
+- a.
+Admissions Essay - b.
+Official transcripts are needed from where an applicant has completed his/her Undergraduate Studies and Graduate Studies.
+Official transcripts from any institution post High School is necessary for applications to be considered.

+- c.
+One Personal Recommendation form (can be completed online) - d.
+One Pastoral or Church Recommendation form (can be completed online) - e.
+Copy of a government issued ID with photo - f.
+Spousal Statement (if applicable) (can be completed online) - g.
+Statement of Ministry Experience - h.
 Evidence of research and writing ability (for further details see General Admission Requirements for Doctorate Program)